HazelCunuder/notes/dev-front/semaine-1/jour-2.md

 Tells your browser to use the modern, stricter version of Javascript.

 > It ***HAS*** to be put at the very top of your .js file, otherwise it will not work

+### TC39

+TC39 (Technical Comitee N°39) is the entity that governs over ECMAScript's evolution.

+### ECMA-262

+ECMA-262 is a document that defines ECMAScript.
+It specifies the language syntax and the semantics of the core application programming interface, such as Array, Function, and globalThis.